ribru17/CS188-Projects-2024Winter/_posts/2024-01-01-team00-instruction-to-post.md

    obtained when these convolutions were combined with other bottleneck modules.

-4. **Regularization**: Regularization techniques are vital for enhancing the performance and generalization capability of U-Net, a neural network architecture widely used for tasks like image segmentation.
+4. **Regularization**: Regularization techniques are vital for enhancing the performance and generalization capability of UNet, a neural network architecture widely used for tasks like image segmentation.
 Dropout, which randomly deactivates units during training, can be applied to convolutional layers in both the contracting and expansive paths to discourage over-reliance on specific features.
 Weight decay, or L2 regularization, penalizes large weights in the network's parameters, promoting simpler models and preventing overfitting.
 Data augmentation, involving transformations like rotation and flipping, diversifies the training data, aiding in better generalization.
 Batch normalization normalizes layer activations, accelerating training and acting as a form of regularization by reducing internal covariate shift.
 Finally, early stopping halts training when validation loss starts increasing, preventing overfitting and encouraging the model to learn more generalizable patterns.
-These techniques, either individually or combined, play a crucial role in optimizing the performance and robustness of U-Net models for various applications.
+These techniques, either individually or combined, play a crucial role in optimizing the performance and robustness of UNet models for various applications.
+In the original ENet paper, spacial dropout showed the best results in order to prevent overfitting of the pixel-wise datasets, which tend to be quite small [2].

 ### UNet